Beavers Fightback Though Lose at Darlington

 So near and yet so far.
 For the second week running Beverley were down and out and then came back superbly to get to within a single score of victory.
 In the end they probably lost this one because they gave away too many soft scores in the middle period, principally through poor tackling and wayward kicking out of defence.

 Once again they completely dominated the first quarter of an hour when Darlington could hardly get their hands on the ball as wave after wave of Beverley attacks bore down on the home line.
 But once again for all their possession they could find no way through.
 Too often the ball was moved along a flat backline to Goran Jelencic and Glen Walden on the wings who invariably found themselves with nowhere to go.
 Eventually Beverley did get going but when it came the score was from the forwards.
 A chip over the defence by Jelencic led to an attacking five metre scrum.
-The pack drove over and touched down. , playing at fly half for the injured Duboulay, added the conversion.
+The pack drove over and James McKay touched down.
+Phil Dale, playing at fly half for the injured Duboulay, added the conversion.

 Once Darlington began to get possession their backs showed plenty of pace and, alarmingly for Beverley, found yawning gaps in the Beverley defence.
 Within five minutes of going behind Darlington drew level with a lovely try from centre Robin Eatough from thirty metres out, fly half Gavin Painter adding the conversion.
 Beverley began to lose their early momentum.
 They fell further behind when a poor kick out of defence allowed home hooker Andrew Tonkin to wriggle out of a half-hearted tackle and run unopposed to the line for a second try.
 Painter’s conversion took it to 14-7 and he very nearly added to it a minute later when a penalty attempt went narrowly wide.